dstein64/nvim-scrollview/README.md

 * `:ScrollViewNext`, `:ScrollViewPrev`, `:ScrollViewFirst`, and `:ScrollViewLast` move the cursor to lines with signs.
 Arguments can specify which sign groups are considered.
 * The scrollbars can be dragged and signs can be clicked.
-This requires a corresponding mapping, which is automatically configured when `scrollview_auto_mouse` is set (see `:help scrollview-mouse-customization`).

 ## Signs

 There is built-in support for various types of signs (referred to as "sign groups"), listed below.
 The functionality is similar to the sign column, but with the same positioning logic as the scrollbar.

 * `changelist`: change list items (previous, current, and next)
 * `conflicts`: git merge conflicts